oracle/terraform-provider-oci/website/docs/r/database_cloud_database_management.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database.
 * `is_cdb` - True if the database is a container database.
+* `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
+* `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
+If none is specified, the current key version (latest) of the Key Id is used for the operation.
+* `last_backup_duration_in_seconds` - The duration when the latest database backup created.
+* `last_backup_timestamp` - The date and time when the latest database backup was created.
+* `last_failed_backup_timestamp` - The date and time when the latest database backup failed.
+* `lifecycle_details` - Additional information about the current lifecycle state.
+* `ncharacter_set` - The national character set for the database.
+* `pdb_name` - The name of the pluggable database.
+The name must begin with an alphabetic character and can contain a maximum of thirty alphanumeric characters.
+Special characters are not permitted.
+Pluggable database should not be same as database name.
+* `sid_prefix` - Specifies a prefix for the `Oracle SID` of the database to be created.
+* `source_database_point_in_time_recovery_timestamp` - Point in time recovery timeStamp of the source database at which cloned database system is cloned from the source database system, as described in [RFC 3339](https://tools.ietf.org/rfc/rfc3339)
+* `state` - The current state of the database.
+* `time_created` - The date and time the database was created.
+* `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
+* `vm_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM cluster.

 ## Timeouts